 Ninety percent of grain growers use crop rotations, according to the USDA Economic Research Service, but fewer than 7% use cover crops in their rotations.

 Most cover crops planted by Midwest farmers are not harvested and sold.
-Rather, they are planted to help the grower reduce fertilizer costs, reduce the need for herbicides and pesticides, improve soil health, prevent soil erosion, and protect water quality.
+Rather, they are planted and then chopped, mowed, or plowed down.
+This practice returns the nutrients and organic matter held in the crop to the soil; and helps the grower reduce fertilizer costs, reduce the need for herbicides and pesticides, improve soil health, prevent soil erosion, and protect water quality.
 Eventually, those benefits will improve the yields of the grower’s cash crops.

 Different cover crops provide different benefits; no single cover crop can provide them all.
 Growers must pick the benefits they most need and then choose the appropriate cover crops.
 The eventual improvement in cash-crop yield happens over time as the cover crops help the soils avoid erosion and build SOM.

 Cover crops help build SOM by scavenging nitrogen left in the soil and converting it into food for the billions of tiny critters that live in the soil.
-These critters then help recycle residues from the previous cash crop, converting them into food for the next cash crop.
+These critters then break down the unharvested parts – stems and roots-- from the previous cash crop, converting those “residues” into food for the next cash crop.

 Thus the biological, chemical, and physical properties of the soil under the cover crop all improve at the same time.
-Cover crops are a long-term investment not unlike putting money in a savings account.
+Cover crops are a long-term investment similar to putting money in a savings account.
 Dramatic effects may not happen in a year or two, but over time, they will.